hotnuma/testsamples/Readme.txt

-Sample GTK programs with libtinyui
+Sample GTK programs using libtinyui